 Using a Microplane or a garlic press, grate the garlic into the mixture.
 Add the salt and whisk to combine.

 Spread the mayo mixture onto a flat plate.
-Combine the Parmesan cheese and queso fresco on a separate flat plate.
+Crumbled the cotija cheese on a separate flat plate.

 Top the corn with chopped cilantro and a sprinkle of chili powder.
 Serve immediately.